“Well Enough Alone”

 Stage Designs & Environments

-Halo 4′s levels aren’t an improvement in terms of design over prior games, and while not bad, are painfully average overall in terms of design and layout and are a step down from H4′s immediate predecessor Halo: Reach.
+Halo 4’s levels aren’t an improvement in terms of design over prior games, and while not bad, are painfully average overall in terms of design and layout and are a step down from H4’s immediate predecessor Halo: Reach.
 For one, there’s not really a whole lot of freedom to explore.
-While there are places that open up a bit to provide a bit of freedom of movement, the levels are too constrained for the most part.
-The overabundance of invisible walls and other barriers to exploration and sequence breaking, which I hate oh so much, serves to exacerbate this.
+While there are places that open up some to provide a bit of freedom of movement, the levels are too constrained for the most part.
+The overabundance of invisible walls and other arbitrary barriers to exploration and sequence breaking, which I hate oh so much, serves to exacerbate this.
 On the whole, they are as linear as ever, perhaps on par with Halo 2.
 Actually, Halo 4 might be slightly worse in terms of linearity, since at least Halo 2 didn’t have invisible walls everywhere and you could actually get out of bounds at explore in some parts.
-The most egregious examples of such linearity in Halo 4 are the gondola sequences on Shutdown as well as the Broadsword run in the last level.
+The most egregious examples of such linearity in Halo 4 are the gondola sequences on Shutdown as well as the Broadsword run in the last level, as these sections are almost quite literally on-rails.

 The levels are also not that big, either.
 There are some parts that provide the illusion of scale, such as the level Shutdown.
 Much like New Alexandria, it’s a large but mostly empty space (in fact, it’s even emptier than NA was) where you fly a Pelican to one of several relatively small places where you have to get out and go on foot, and the Broadsword section at the beginning of Midnight encompasses a large space, but is a Star Fox-like scrolling shooter sequence that, like Long Night of Solace’s space battles, needed to be that big to encompass that kind of gameplay.
 But those sections don’t really count just like the aforementioned portions of Reach didn’t count (a sentiment shared Bungie’s Chris Opdahl in regards to Reach’s stages, who said that comparing LNoS to the other levels when discussing level size would be “cheating”), and the “regular” levels and play spaces are not that big by Halo standards.
 There’s certainly nothing that comes close to challenging the still reigning king of large Halo stages: Assault on the Control Room.
 Despite Frank O’Connor’s claim that they would try to capture the “spirit of exploration” of older Halo games, they utterly failed in that regard.
 Small, linear stages with tons of invisible walls and kill barriers aren’t exactly conducive to exploration.